NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/04a-speech.md

     ![](./media/lab4a-e1t8p1.png)

 1. In lines `17-32` you can see the specific Azure Speech packages imported.
-Imported packages provide additional functionality and tools - in this case, additional functions and models that compliment the language model used to respond to the conversation text itself.
+Imported packages provide additional functionality and tools - in this case, additional functions and models that complement the language model used to respond to the conversation text itself.
 By importing these packages, you can leverage prebuilt, optimized solutions instead of writing everything from scratch, making code more efficient, readable, and maintainable.

     ![](./media/lab4a-e1t8p2.png)